xxl4/me/source/_posts/IT-security-2024-09-25.md

 **Microsoft Shares Progress on Secure Future Initiative**

-**Redmond, Washington - June 15, 2023** - Microsoft Corp. today provided an update on its Secure Future Initiative, a multi-year effort to enhance cybersecurity and promote digital resilience.
+**Redmond, Wash. – March 8, 2023 –** Microsoft Corp. today announced progress on its Secure Future Initiative, a comprehensive program to promote digital safety and security.

-**Progress Highlights**

-Since the initiative's launch in 2022, Microsoft has made significant progress in several key areas:

-* **Zero Trust Adoption:** Microsoft has expanded its zero trust capabilities, making it easier for organizations to implement a comprehensive approach to security.
+**Key milestones include:**

+* **Launched the Microsoft Security Center:** A centralized hub for organizations to manage and monitor their security posture across Microsoft products and services.
-* **Cyber Threat Intelligence:** The company has enhanced its threat intelligence platform to provide real-time insights and automated threat detection and response.
+* **Released new Azure Sentinel capabilities:** Including threat intelligence integration and automated incident response to enhance threat detection and response.
+* **Expanded partnerships:** Collaborating with industry leaders such as FireEye and CrowdStrike to provide enhanced security solutions.

+**Additional highlights:**

+* **Investment in research and development:** Microsoft is investing heavily in research to advance security technologies, including artificial intelligence and quantum computing.
-* **Security Training and Certification:** Microsoft has launched new training programs and certifications to develop skilled cybersecurity professionals.
+* **Education and training:** Microsoft provides training and educational resources to help organizations and individuals protect themselves from cyber threats.
-* **Government Partnerships:** The company has forged strategic partnerships with governments around the world to share best practices and collaborate on cybersecurity initiatives.

-**New Initiatives**

-Microsoft announced several new initiatives to further advance its Secure Future Initiative:

-* **Threat Hunter Program:** A program that will train and certify cybersecurity professionals to detect and neutralize advanced threats.
-* **Cybersecurity Research Fund:** A dedicated fund to support innovative cybersecurity research at universities and research institutions.
-* **Secure Future Academies:** A global network of academies that will provide training and certification for cybersecurity professionals in underserved communities.

-**Commitment to a Secure Digital Ecosystem**
+* **Community engagement:** Microsoft actively participates in industry forums and collaborates with governments to shape cybersecurity policies and standards.

-"Cybersecurity is a shared responsibility," said Brad Smith, Microsoft President and Chair.
-"We are committed to working with governments, industry partners, and individuals to create a more secure and resilient digital ecosystem."
+"Digital safety and security are essential to the future of our society," said Brad Smith, President of Microsoft.
+"The Secure Future Initiative is our commitment to working with partners, industry leaders, and governments to create a safer digital world."

-**Future Outlook**

-Microsoft plans to continue investing in the Secure Future Initiative to enhance its cybersecurity capabilities and empower organizations to protect themselves from evolving threats.
-The company will also continue to advocate for responsible technology use and global collaboration to address the challenges of cybersecurity.
+**For more information:**

+* Visit the Secure Future Initiative website: https://securefuture.microsoft.com
+* Read the Microsoft Security blog: https://blogs.microsoft.com/security/
+* Follow Microsoft Security on Twitter: https://twitter.com/MSFTSecurity

+**About Microsoft**

+Microsoft (Nasdaq "MSFT" @microsoft) is the leading platform and productivity company for the mobile-first, cloud-first world.
+Its mission is to empower every person and every organization on the planet to achieve more.

 ## Security Think Tank: Win back lost trust by working smarter
 [Read more](https://www.computerweekly.com/opinion/Security-Think-Tank-Win-back-lost-trust-by-working-smarter)

 Published: Mon, 23 Sep 2024 11:26:00 GMT

-**Workplace Trust: Recovering from a Breach**

-**Introduction**
+**Win Back Lost Trust by Working Smarter**

+**Introduction:**

 Trust is the cornerstone of any successful organization.
-When trust is broken, it can be difficult to rebuild.
-This is especially true in the aftermath of a security breach.
-In this article, we will discuss how to win back lost trust by working smarter.
+When trust is lost, it can be extremely difficult to regain.
+In the security industry, trust is paramount.
+Security teams must be able to rely on each other, and on the technologies they use, in order to protect their organizations from threats.

+**The Importance of Trust**

+Trust is essential for several reasons:

+* **Collaboration:** Trust allows security teams to work together effectively.
+They can share information, resources, and expertise without fear of being exploited.
+* **Decision-making:** When security teams trust each other, they can make better decisions.
+They can rely on each other's judgment and expertise to make informed decisions about security risks and threats.
+* **Innovation:** Trust fosters innovation.
+Security teams can be more creative and experimental when they know that they can rely on each other to support their ideas.

+**The Consequences of Lost Trust**

+When trust is lost, the consequences can be severe:

+* **Communication breakdowns:** Communication becomes more difficult and less effective when trust is lost.
+Security teams may be reluctant to share information or ask for help, which can lead to security breaches or other problems.
+* **Poor decision-making:** When security teams do not trust each other, they are more likely to make poor decisions.
+They may be more likely to take risks or ignore important security risks.
+* **Reduced effectiveness:** Security teams that do not trust each other are less effective.
+They may be less able to collaborate, innovate, and make good decisions.

-**Steps to Regain Trust**
+**How to Win Back Lost Trust**

-1. **Acknowledge the breach.** The first step to rebuilding trust is to acknowledge that the breach occurred.
-This means being transparent about what happened, how it happened, and what you are doing to prevent it from happening again.
-2. **Apologize.** Once you have acknowledged the breach, you need to apologize to those who were affected.
-This apology should be sincere and heartfelt.
-It should also include a commitment to making things right.
-3. **Take action.** After you have apologized, you need to take action to address the breach.
-This may include implementing new security measures, providing financial assistance to those who were affected, or offering counseling services.
-4. **Communicate regularly.** Throughout the recovery process, it is important to communicate regularly with those who were affected.
-This communication should be clear, concise, and accurate.
-It should also be tailored to the specific needs of each audience.
-5. **Be patient.** Rebuilding trust takes time.
-It is important to be patient and persistent throughout the process.
-Do not get discouraged if you do not see results immediately.

-**Additional Tips**

-* **Be proactive.** Do not wait for a breach to occur to start thinking about trust.
-Implement strong security measures and develop a plan for responding to a breach before one happens.
-* **Be transparent.** Transparency is essential for building trust.
-Be open and honest with your employees, customers, and partners about your security practices and any breaches that occur.
-* **Be accountable.** Take responsibility for your actions and the actions of your employees.
-When something goes wrong, do not blame others.
-Instead, focus on what you can do to make things right.
-* **Be empathetic.** Put yourself in the shoes of those who were affected by the breach.
-Understand their concerns and fears.
-Be patient and supportive.

-**Conclusion**

-Rebuilding trust after a security breach is a challenging but necessary task.
-By following the steps outlined in this article, you can increase your chances of success.
-Remember, trust is not something that can be won back overnight.
-It takes time, effort, and commitment.
-But it is worth the effort.
+If your security team has lost trust, there are several steps you can take to win it back:

+* **Apologize:** The first step is to apologize for the actions that led to the loss of trust.
+Be sincere and specific in your apology.
+* **Take responsibility:** Take ownership of the mistakes that were made.
+Do not try to blame others or make excuses.
+* **Make a plan:** Develop a plan to address the specific issues that led to the loss of trust.
+Be specific and realistic in your plan.
+* **Communicate regularly:** Keep your team updated on your progress in implementing your plan.
+Be transparent and honest in your communications.
+* **Be patient:** It takes time to rebuild trust.
+Be patient and persistent in your efforts.

+**Conclusion:**

+Trust is essential for the success of any security team.
+When trust is lost, it can be extremely difficult to regain.
+However, by following the steps outlined above, you can begin to rebuild trust and restore the effectiveness of your security team.

 ## Gartner: Mitigating security threats in AI agents
 [Read more](https://www.computerweekly.com/opinion/Gartner-Mitigating-security-threats-in-AI-agents)